gregertw/actingweb_firstapp/README.md

 - Use of Google Maps to present a map of the current location
 - Use of an independently defined new widget type called AnchoredOverlay to overlay a map widget

+Here is a blog post about the value of using a starter app: https://stuff.greger.io/2021/08/why-and-how-you-should-use-a-flutter-starter-app.html

-See my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html, also this update post explains the latest changes: https://stuff.greger.io/2020/01/production-quality-flutter-starter-app-take-two.html
+Also, see my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html.

 ## Known issues

 - firebase_crashlytics does not support web

 ## Suggested improvements

 I'm happy to accept pull requests for any improvements that will make this starter app even more complete from a production app point of view.
 Here are some possible improvements:

-- How to use Oauth2 to grant access to a service like Firebase database
+- How to use Oauth2 to grant access to a service like Firebase database (very close now with Google login)
 - How to do A/B testing
 - How to use deep links
+- ...

 ## CHANGELOG